 You do not necessarily need a collaboration tool to organize projects and optimize workflow.
 A small team working in the same office can coordinate themselves, for example, without specific software or with individual applications for specific areas.
 However, the more employees working together on a project, the more useful software like this can be.
 It’s also helpful for those not connected to the company network.
 Without tools, you could lose the overview if you have many teams to lead and numerous deadlines to stick to.

 Once your company has reached a certain size, you are no longer able to contact each employee personally to receive a status update on how far they’ve progressed with each task.
 With collaboration software set up and tailored to the workflow, you can save valuable time and money that you can then invest in other company areas.
-File-sharing features also ensure that network-wide file exchange in large companies is possible at all times.
+File-sharing features also ensure that network-wide file exchange in large companies is always possible.
 It’s also easier to collaborate with partners, since they can integrate these features into relevant processes in their own collaboration software.

 Which collaboration tools are available?
 10 tools in detail